 Clinical trials are limited not only to a particular condition, such as rheumatoid arthritis (RA), but also to people who meet carefully defined criteria.
 For example, some trials may only be for RA patients who are taking a specific medication, whereas other trials may exclude patients taking that medication.
 To accurately assess whether a new medication is effective in helping arthritis, many studies enroll only patients who have a certain level of disease activity (e.g., counting the number of joints affected, looking at lab test results, and asking specific questions).
 Clinical trials may also exclude patients with other illnesses that might adversely affect health and interfere with an accurate assessment of the study medicine’s safety.

 The best way to find out about clinical trials in rheumatology is to ask your rheumatologist, who can answer your questions and refer you to appropriate trials.
 Information about clinical trials can also be found on reliable websites, such as clinicaltrials.gov.

 Rheumatologists are specialists in the diagnosis and care of patients with various musculoskeletal disorders.
 A number of rheumatologists also serve as investigators for clinical trials, especially for newer treatments.
 Even those who do not actively participate in clinical trials are familiar with many of the potential risks and benefits of participating in trials.
 You may always talk to your doctor if you have any questions about clinical research.

-Written by Arthur Kavanaugh and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated May 2017 by Luke Barre, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.